xubowenhaoren/Birdify/README.md

 ### Conclusion

 - The size of the network can have a big impact on the training time.
 Small networks (such as InceptionV4) require less time for each epoch (when using the same GPU).
 However, they take more epochs to reduce their loss.
 Bigger networks (such as EfficientNetV1-B5) require more time for each epoch.
 For instance, when using the same image resolution (512\*512) and the maximum batch size as the Google Colab GPU permits, a typical EfficientNetV1-B5 epoch requires 60 minutes whereas an InceptionV4 epoch requires only 30 minutes.
 Nevertheless, Bigger networks requires less epochs to reduce the loss.
 - The law of diminishing returns apply to the tuning of hyper-parameters.
 During the training, we noticed that as we increase the number of epochs and the input resolution, the improvement of the test accuracy decreases.
 - Having more appealing features doesn't always give you better results.
 Instead run experiments and pick the right ones for your network.
 - Transfer learning can save you a lot of time.
 From our experiments, we know we can indeed reduce the number of epochs using pre-trained weights.
 At the same time, we can minimize the bias through fine-tuning with optimizers.

+###Next steps

+If we have more time on this project, we would try:

+- Changing the momentum
+- Adding more controlled variables to each experiment set
+- Extracting the output layer from our trained EfficientNetV1 model and use it as input for EfficientNetV2
+  - Gain accuracy improvements through state-of-the-art networks

 ### Can anything in this project apply more broadly to other projects?